How to Start a Plant-Based Diet

 Some people who consider switching to a whole-food, plant-based lifestyle are not necessarily facing an immediate health crisis.
 They understand the benefits of this eating pattern.

-They may want to lose weight, prevent illness, have more energy, be healthier, or improve their longevity.
+They may want to lose weight with diet, prevent illness, have more energy, be healthier, or improve their longevity.
 Maybe they have watched other family members struggle with lifestyle diseases, and they want their lives to be different.

 Whatever the case may be, they are ready to make the transition.
 If this sounds like you, I have some additional tips and recommendations to help you transition to this new way of life.